OperationsPAI/rcabench-platform/docs/USER_GUIDE.md

 #### Sampling Modes

-- **Online Mode**: Returns all traces with their sampling scores, no limit on count
+- **Online Mode**: Each trace decision is made independently.
+The implementation can use various strategies (threshold-based, probability-based, etc.) and the actual sampling rate may vary from the target rate.
-- **Offline Mode**: Limited by sampling rate, sorts traces by score and keeps top traces
+- **Offline Mode**: Batch sampling that considers all traces together.
+Typically implemented as top-N selection that sorts all traces by their scores and selects exactly the top `sampling_rate * total_traces` traces.
+This guarantees the exact sampling rate.

 #### Performance Metrics